 We’ve certainly had our fair share of disappointing new MMO releases over the past few years — most notably WildStar (R.I.P.) and Revelation Online.
 But, there are quite a few promising upcoming MMORPGs coming in 2020 (and 2021) that we can’t wait to get our hands-on.

-We’d hate for you have to spend hours and hours creating a character and wasting your life away on one of these games that don’t have a pay-off.
+We’d hate for you to have to spend hours and hours creating a character and wasting your life away on one of these games that don’t have a pay-off.
 All too often, these types of games can just be an endless time sink.
 That’s not what we’re looking for, though; we want something juicier, something meatier.
 Something that isn’t pay-to-win.

 This list contains all of the best-looking upcoming video games in the MMO genre coming to North America in 2020 and beyond.
 We’ll note that we tried to include every upcoming MMORPG we could find in development, but we excluded browser-based and lower quality titles simply because, well, they’re not worth our time (nor are they worth yours).